Compute

 Allows ECSs in this security group to access the Internet using IPv6 addresses.

-Table 3 Rules of security groups Sg-A and Sg-X (allowing traffic between ECSs)
+Table 3 Rules for security groups Sg-A and Sg-X to allow traffic between ECSs

 Security Group